AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/form-elements.md

 ## Units and Measurement Indicators

 In some cases it may be beneficial to indicate to the user the "unit" of the data to be input, such as currency or weight.
-This is accomplished by including standard symbolic indicator of the "unit", such as using €to denote the currency Euros.
+This is accomplished by including standard symbolic indicator of the "unit", such as using &euro;to denote the currency Euros.
 The indicator may either precede the input area or follow the input area.

 ![](../../_images/pattern-library/units.png)